Translations

 The Setting

-When I was a boy, Mom and Dad rented the old Livesay place – just off dead man's curve, near Highway 11W.
-The old farm house had an upstairs and downstairs.
+When I was a boy, Mom and Dad rented the old Livesay place.
+It was just off Dead Man's Curve, as it was called, near Highway 11W in east Hawkins County, Tennessee.
+The old farmhouse had an upstairs and downstairs.
 The coal furnace was in the unfinished basement.
-(Mom stored her canning on the basement shelves.)
-The pump piped spring water, from the spring house to the house.
-(The spring house was about 100 yards or so from the house.)
+Mom stored her canning on basement shelves.
+A pump piped spring water from the spring house to the house.
+The spring house was about 100 yards or so from the house.
 Dad heated with either coal or wood.
-(I busted up a lot of coal and split a lot of wood.)
-The wood stove, in the living room, and the coal or wood stove, in the kitchen, helped the furnace (when it worked).
+I busted up a lot of coal and split a lot of wood.
+The wood stove in the living room and the coal or wood stove in the kitchen helped the furnace when and if it worked.
 We knew how to sleep under several layers of blankets in the winter.
 Mom and Dad moved us to our new home in 1974, the year that I started high school.
 The old Livesay place served Mom, Dad, and us four boys.
-(My youngest brother was born in 1973, so he doesn't remember the Livesay place very well.)
+My youngest brother was born in 1973, so he doesn't remember the Livesay place very well.

 The Livesay homeplace was part of the Livesay farm.
-I had a lot of fun, roaming the fields and hills.
-Two barns, another barn, for tractors and such, a smoke house, a chicken coop, and an old two-seater outhouse were meant for exploring – well, except the outhouse.
+I had a lot of fun roaming the fields and hills.
+Two barns, another barn for tractors and such, a smokehouse, a chicken coop, and an old two-seater outhouse were meant for exploring, well, except for the outhouse.
 We had indoor plumbing.

 I'm the eldest of four boys.
-I was lucky to have two guys my age nearby.
+I was lucky to have two guys as friends, my age, who lived nearby.
 We all lived within a few cow fields of each other.
-One of the guys had a younger brother, who was about the age of my brother, who is next to me in age.
-The five of us boys hiked, camped, built a couple of tree houses, jumped our bicycles across cow ponds, swung on grapevines, skated on iced ponds, snow sledded, and had firecracker and BB gun wars.
+One of the guys had a younger brother, who was about the age of my brother, next to me in age.
+The five of us boys hiked, camped, built a couple of treehouses, jumped our bicycles across cow ponds, swung on grapevines, skated on frozen ponds, snow sledded, and had firecracker and BB gun wars.
 We also had tobacco stick wars in barn rafters.
 We had a lot of fun together.
 I'm surprised that we survived childhood.

 The “Jump from the Barn Loft” Game

 One game that we played was “jump from the barn loft.”
-One of the barns had a ladder to climb up to the loft.
-The loft had a door (usually open) that opened to the ground below (where humans, cattle, tractors, and wagons could come and go).
-Through that door, hay bales could be tossed, from the ground, up to the loft, or vice versa.
-The drop, from the loft to the dirt below, was about six feet or so, as far as I can remember.
+One of the barns had a ladder that led up to the loft.
+The loft had a door, usually open, that opened to the ground below, where humans, cattle, tractors, and wagons could come and go.
+Through that door, hay bales were tossed from the ground up to the loft, or vice versa.
+The drop from the loft to the dirt below was about six feet or so, as I recall.

-My buddies and I played “jump from the barn loft” often enough.
+My buddies and I often played “jump from the barn loft.”
 It was fun!
-Sometimes, we played tag, while doing it.
-Often, in a who got tagged order, we'd form a line and take turns, jumping from the loft to the ground below.
-We'd go back around, climb back up, and jump again – several times – until we got tired.
+Sometimes we played tag while doing it.
+In a who-got-tagged order, we would form a line and take turns jumping from the loft to the ground below.
+Then, we would go back around, climb back up, and jump again several times until we got tired.

 My Last Jump

-On a fine, sunny summer day, the five of us boys were hard at our game!
+On a sunny summer day, the five of us boys were hard at our game!
 We'd been at it a while.
-It was getting close to noon, dinner time (or “lunch,” as Yankees call it).
-Mom had vittles for us.
+It was getting close to noon, which is dinner time, or “lunch” as Yankees call it.
+Mom had vittles ready for us.
 We were hungry.

 I was the last to jump.
-My buddies had already jumped and headed to the house.
+My buddies had already jumped and were heading to the house.
 Alone, I must have been piddling around for a while.
-(Start your mental video recording now.)
-Finally, I smacked the top of the loft, with my left hand, before I jumped.
+Start your mental video recording now.
+Finally, I smacked the top of the loft with my left hand before I jumped.
 I remember yelling, “Geronimo!”
 I was feeling my oats!

 The Hornets, then the Bull

-I don't know why we hadn't seen the hornets' nest, up in the dark, left corner!
-I had smacked their nest.
-The hornets came after me, as I landed on the ground.
+I don't know why we had not noticed the hornets' nest up in a dark left corner!
+I had smacked their nest!
+Hornets came down after me, once I landed on the ground!

-I took off running, from the barn, through the field, and toward the house!
+I took off running from the barn through the field and toward the house!
 The fence line was about 20 yards away from the barn.
 The house was about another 50 or so yards from the fence line.
-The hornets stung me a few times.
-The bull chased me.
-I could hear him snort – as I ran -- while the hornets were stinging me.
+Hornets stung me several times as I ran from the bull, which was chasing me in hot pursuit.
+I could hear him snorting, while the hornets were stinging me, as I ran.

-I outran the bull and slid under the barbed wire fence, just in time.
-(Our dogs, Bandit and Blackie, had dug out that spot, under the fence, so that they could crawl through.)
-That effort saved me from the bull!
+I outran the bull and slid under a barbed wire fence just in time.
+Our dogs, Bandit and Blackie, had dug out the spot to crawl under.
+I was saved from the bull!

-The hornets were still after me.
-I had to jump over a gate, to get to the gravel road that led to the house.
-(Usually, I'd climb over the gate.
-I managed to jump over it that day!)
-I ran into the kitchen, through the open screen door.
-I recall hollering, “Open the door!
+The hornets, however, were still after me.
+I had to jump over a gate to get to the gravel road that led to the house.
+Usually, I had to climb over it.
+That day, I managed to jump over it!
+I ran through the open screen door into the kitchen.
+Beforehand, I recall hollering, “Open the door!
 Hornets are chasing me!”
 Someone held the door open.
 The metal spring closed the door automatically, once I was inside.
 That stopped the hornets.
-Hornets bounced against that screen door for a while, but they flew off eventually.
+Hornets bounced against the screen door for a while.
+They gave up and flew off eventually.

-Mom, bless her heart, treated my hornet stings – about four or five, mostly on my neck and head.
-I ate dinner, finally.
+Mom, bless her heart, treated my several hornet stings, mostly on my neck and head.
+Finally, I ate dinner.
 I had to take it easy for a couple of days, while Mom treated the hornet stings until they healed.
-My buddies and I didn't play “jump from the barn loft” for a while – if we ever did again.
-(You may turn off your mental video recording.
-Be sure to save the tape!)
+My buddies and I didn't play “jump from the barn loft” for a while, if we ever did again.
+You may turn off your mental video recording.
+Be sure to save the tape!

 Conclusion

-Over the years, I have told, many times, my “the hornets then the bull” story.
-I've told young folks – at youth rallies, at church camps, and so forth – to make a spiritual point, which I will do next.
+Over the years, I have told my “the hornets, then the bull” story many times.
+I've shared it with young folks at youth rallies, church camps, and so forth to make a spiritual point, which I will do next.

 The inspired apostle Peter wrote (emboldening added for emphasis):